Rich Scangarello

+Rich Scangarello (born April 15, 1972) is an American football coach.
+He currently works for the sports agency LIFT Sports Management, mentoring quarterbacks throughout their college football careers, and providing training and private coaching as they prepare for professional football careers.

-Rich Scangarello (born April 15, 1972) is an American football coach who was most recently the quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).
+Prior to his current position, Scangarello coached football at the professional and college levels, most recently as the quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).
 He was previously a quarterbacks coach for the San Francisco 49ers.
-He has also spent time as the offensive coordinator for the Denver Broncos and an assistant coach for the Oakland Raiders, Atlanta Falcons and Philadelphia Eagles as well as the Kentucky Wildcats.
+He has also been the offensive coordinator for the Denver Broncos and the University of Kentucky, as well as an assistant coach for the Oakland Raiders, Atlanta Falcons and Philadelphia Eagles, as well as several other college football programs.